 Sharing is caring

 There's also very much a social aspect to brewing tea in the traditional gong-fu style.
 Whilst tea in the West is synonymous with quiet, me time, tea in China is usually the opposite.
 Tea is used as a means for bringing people together, whether it's family, friends or even strangers.
 One of the first things you're offered when entering a Chinese household is some tea, whether you asked for some or not.
-Even many retail shop owners would have a gong-fu tea setup in their shop and would offer tea to customers.
+Even retail shop owners would have a gong-fu tea setup in their shop and would offer tea to customers.

 In Chinese culture, the relationship between host and guest is an important one.
 The host would always offer tea to his/her guests and conversations would be had over tea.
 Hosts would always need to be vigilant in ensuring that their guests' cups aren't empty for too long.
 It's an important gesture in hospitality and shows that the host is treating the guest(s) with respect and has their undivided attention.
 And also, if there's a lull in the conversation, the host at least has something to do in continuing to brew more tea and thereby breaking the awkward silence.
-Whether this was intentional or not, I see it as a welcomed aspect of sharing this type of tea drinking with friends and family.
+Whether intentional or not, I see it as a welcomed aspect of sharing this type of tea drinking with friends and family.

 Collectivist vs. Individualist

-In Western countries, tea is often associated with quiet, me time.
+As mentioned earlier, in Western countries, tea is often associated with quiet, me time.
 Hence the big cuppa teas we like to brew for ourselves and enjoy at our own leisure.
 In China though, tea is more associated with sharing and hospitality.
 You offer tea to your guests and constantly need to top up their small cups with a fresh brew.
 Whilst I have nothing against big cups of tea, I also think that we could all do with spending some more face-to-face time with our friends and family.
 And what better way to do that than over small cups of tea?